CleverCloud/documentation/content/guides/hugo-static-s3.md

 comments: false
 draft: false
 ---

 When creating a static website, it's possible to host it using a runtime.
-You can also also use Cellar, a S3-compatible object storage.
+You can also use Cellar, a S3-compatible object storage.
 This hosting method saves time on configuration and application management, and is fast.

-To do so, you will need:
+To do so, you need:

 - a [Clever Cloud account](https://developers.clever-cloud.com/doc/quickstart/)
 - [Hugo](https://gohugo.io/) on your machine